Saeed Jaffrey: Personal life

+Jaffrey's first wife, Madhur Bahadur, who took his name, came from an old and affluent Hindu Kayastha family of Old Delhi.
+She is a well-known character actress who appeared in a number of Indian and British films, and had a successful career as a food and travel television personality.
+Jaffrey and Bahadur were married in Washington DC in September 1958 and divorced in Mexico in 1966.
+They had three daughters: Zia, Meera and Sakina Jaffrey.
+The latter made her acting debut alongside her mother in Merchant-Ivory's film The Perfect Murder.
+After the divorce, the children were sent to India, to be cared for by Bahadur's parents and sister in Delhi.
+Bahadur married Sanford Allen in 1969, an American classical violinist, but she remained professionally known by her first husband's name.

+In 1980, Jaffrey married Jennifer Sorrell, an agent and freelance casting director.
+Jaffrey converted to Christianity and attended Sunday service with his wife at St Mary's Church in South Ealing, where his funeral took place.

+In 1998, Jaffrey published his autobiography, Saeed: An Actor's Journey.

 Death

-The veteran actor died in the early hours of 14 November 2015 at a London hospital.
+Jaffrey died in the early hours of 14 November 2015 at a London hospital.
 He was 86 years old.
-He had collapsed at his London residence from a brain haemorrhage and never regained consciousness.
+He had collapsed at his London residence from a brain haemorrhage, and never regained consciousness.
 His funeral was held in London on 7 December.

 Filmography

 Jaffrey appeared in many Bollywood and Hollywood movies, and appeared with actors including Sean Connery, Michael Caine and Pierce Brosnan.
-He starred in cinema directed by Satyajit Ray, James Ivory and Richard Attenborough.
+He starred in films directed by Satyajit Ray, James Ivory, Richard Attenborough, and John Huston.

 His film credits include The Wilby Conspiracy (1975), The Man Who Would Be King (1975), Shatranj Ke Khiladi (The Chess Players) (1977), Sphinx (1981), as Sardar Patel in Gandhi (1982), A Passage to India (1965 BBC version and 1984 film), The Far Pavilions (1984), The Razor's Edge (1984), and My Beautiful Laundrette (1985).

 He also appeared in many Bollywood films in the 1980s and 1990s.
 For television he starred in The Protectors (1973), The Persuaders!
 Gangsters (1975–1978), The Jewel in the Crown (1984), Tandoori Nights (1985–1987) and Little Napoleons (1994).
 He also appeared as Ravi Desai on Coronation Street and in Minder as Mr Mukerjee in Series 1 episode The Bengal Tiger.